andreas0x41/coding-tutorial-obsidian/content/index.md

 ---
 title: Welcome to Doing It in Public
 ---
 I'm [Nicole van der Hoeven](https://nicolevanderhoeven.com), and *Doing It in Public* is a book I'm writing about learning in public: <span style="background:#d3f8b6">what it is, why you should do it, and practical instructions for how to do it.
-To keep</span> up with the spirit of the book, I'm **attempting to write the book itself in public.
-That means that depending on when y<font color="#1f497d">ou're reading this, you may still find the book in various stag</font>es of disar**ray.
+To keep</span> up with the spirit of the book,I'm attempting to write the book itself in public.
+That means that depending on when you're reading this, you may still find the bookin various stages of disarray.
 Be warned!
 Here be dragons.

 Here's a video of me talking about the context behind this book and how I came up with the idea: